Kia XCeed review

 As a stylish, slightly more practical alternative to the Kia Ceed hatchback, the Kia XCeed fills a niche in the South Korean manufacturer’s range.
 It’s about the same size its Niro stablemate but more akin to rivals like the Toyota C-HR in its combination of design flair and driver focus.

 As with all Kia models, the XCeed’s range is simple and easy to understand.
-Three trim levels – 2, the Connect limited edition, 3 and top-of-the-range 4, while power is provided by two petrol engines and two diesels; 118bhp 1.0-litre and 138bhp 1.4-litre four-cylinder petrols are joined by a 1.6-litre four-cylinder diesel with 114bhp or 134bhp.
-A choice of six-speed manual or seven-speed dual-clutch gearboxes is offered.
-Entry-level 2 cars can be had with manual 1.0-litre petrol and 1.6-litre diesel engines, mid-level 3 cars get a full complement of petrol and diesel versions and the First Edition can only be had with the 1.4-litre petrol.
+There are four trim levels – 2, the Connect limited edition, 3 and top-of-the-range 4, while power is provided by two petrol engines and two diesels; 118bhp 1.0-litre and 138bhp 1.4-litre four-cylinder petrols are joined by a 1.6-litre four-cylinder diesel with 114bhp or 134bhp.

 The step up to 3 trim adds a heating function for the front seats and steering wheel, along with keyless go, while opting for the 4-spec car brings a premium JBL sound system and a panoramic sunroof.